NCI-GDC/gdc-client/README.md

 ## Install `pre-commit`

-This repository makes use of `pre-commit` for code formatting.
+This repository makes use of `pre-commit` for code formatting and secrets detecting.
 In order to make use of it, run the following command:
 ```
 pip install -r dev-requirements.txt
 pre-commit install
 ```

-Note: This requires you dev environment to have Python 3.6 or higher.
+Note: This requires your dev environment to have Python 3.6 or higher.

 ## Contributing